SamsuSidqy/Clone-Twiter-Api/README.md

 - **Update Profile** With this feature, you can update your profile data, namely bio, username, name and profile picture
 - **Search User** In this feature you can search for users

+## ⚠️ Dislaimer
+> "My aim in making this has no particular purpose or interest, I just want to challenge the skills I have"

 ## Installation